BenTaylor25/DesignPatterns/README.md

-The adapter pattern is used to make unchangeable classes compatable with a new interface.
+The adapter pattern is used to make unchangeable classes compatible with a new interface.

 ```cs
 interface IStudent {}